Best Rowing Machine Reviews

 I’ve seen people of all ages rowing on a rower.
 Children rowing on the same machines adults row on, to senior citizens that have very weak joints and are looking to get back into shape.

-Speaking of weak joints, that’s one of the main reasons I fell in love with rowing machines, because they don’t put any stress on your knees and ankles.
-Rowing machines are also perfect for people rehabilitating an injury and are often seen applauding the rower in reviews for helping them.
+Rowing is low-impact and doesn’t put any stress on your knees and ankles.
+Rowing machines are perfect for people rehabilitating an injury and are often seen applauding the rower in reviews for helping them.

 It doesn’t matter what age you are – if you want to row on a machine, just hop on and start rowing!